-Fashion photography can really overdo it when running with a certain theme and often lacks a sense of realism.
 Lauren’s collaboratively styled and curated portraits on the other hand, are sincere and well-executed examples of how a branded set can tell a real life story.
 The styling is relaxed, florals are offset by stark walls, bricks and green branches, concrete and gothic accessories.
+‘I’ve established in my photography a tone of optimistic irony’ says Lauren.
+‘I like to think of my style as bringing balloons into a graveyard – adding levity to the heavy.’

 While we often associate fashion shoots with a high levels of twee or sexed-up lounging, Lauren Max keeps it real.
 Any scattering of blossom framing her shots is humble and her use of urban landscapes is less ‘derelicte’ more realism.
 Her photographs employ a collection of contrasting textures and hues shot in organic light.
-An engaging sense of harmless voyeurism and grit are offset by a charming gaudiness, natural landscapes and air of happy providence.
+Tough agency and grit are offset by a charming gaudiness, natural landscapes and air of happy providence.

 Find more here